- Academic Calendar 2013 - 2014 (regulations & policies, course descriptions)

 Student records maintained in the Graduate Studies and Research Office are normally only available in their entirety to Graduate Studies and Research Office staff, the Faculty’s Graduate Studies and Research Associate Dean, and the School of Graduate Studies.
 The program advisor/supervisor is authorized to see their advisees’ student records.

 Conducting Master's and Doctoral Oral Thesis Examinations - Absence of Examiners

 The School of Graduate Studies has provided a document to provide guidance for graduate departments and programs at Queen’s University when faced with an unexpected and last-minute illness by a faculty member scheduled to attend a Master ’ s or Doctoral Oral Thesis Examination.
 Please see Conducting Master’s and Doctorate Oral Thesis Examinations – Absence of Examiners.

 If a faculty member wants to view applicant/student records and they are not acting in the roles defined above, the student or applicant must complete and submit a “Release of Information Authorization” form available in the Graduate Studies and Research Office, where they can indicate if they wish to release their complete student/applicant file to the named faculty member or only parts of it, and for what reason.
 Under no condition should student records be removed from the Graduate Studies and Research Office.

-If you require additional information, please contact the Graduate Studies Office.
+If you require additional information, please contact the Graduate Studies & Research Office.